 It is important to understand that the risks for an investment may materialise and there can always be unforeseen risks that could impact an investment.
 If this happens, the investment could experience a problem which means that you could lose some or all of your original investment or receive a lower than expected return.

 An as investor, you are expected to make your own assessment or ‘due diligence’ of an investment and consider all the of the risks in the context of your own financial needs and in particular consider the best way to spread your risk across a number of investments.

 Ongoing investment administration

 Once an offer is funded our work doesn’t stop.
-We work with each company or local authority to administer the payment of investment returns over the life of the investment, provide updates to investors with important information about the investment, and provide additional services like the marketplace.
+We work with each company or council to administer the payment of investment returns over the life of the investment, provide updates to investors with important information about the investment, and provide additional services like the marketplace.

-Our investments team continue to work closely with each company or local authority after it has raised the money it needs, staying in regular contact with the issuer over the life of the investment.
+Our investments team continue to work closely with each company and council after it has raised the money it needs, staying in regular contact with the issuer over the life of the investment.

 Keeping you informed about your investments

-If a problem arises, we work with each company or local authority to ensure they present clear and transparent information to investors throughout the process.
-Where possible, we also support companies that have encountered problems to resolve issues and get back on track.
+If a problem arises, we work with each company or council to ensure they present clear and transparent information to investors throughout the process.
+Where possible, we also support the company or council that has encountered problems to resolve issues and get back on track.

 We provide a ‘status’ for each investment you hold in your Abundance account so you can clearly see if there are any outstanding issues with any of your investments.
 You can learn more about the different statuses and what they mean here.